 Changes in the FC transport at frequencies lower than the local inertial period are directly associated with changes in the cross-stream sea-level gradient; this is due to the geostrophic balance between the cross-stream pressure gradient force and the Coriolis force (along-stream velocity).
 Therefore, negative anomalies in the FC transport are linked with sea-level rise on the western edge of the current (Florida), and with sea-level fall on its eastern edge (Bahamas).
 Lagged correlation coefficients between the FCt and the SHAt are evaluated across the Atlantic basin to investigate potential links between the variability of the FC transport and westward propagating signals.
 At zero lag (Figure 4a), the spatial distribution of the correlation coefficients is consistent with the geostrophic balance discussed above, with positive correlation coefficients on the eastern edge of the FC, and negative correlation coefficients on the western edge.
 In this analysis, negative correlation coefficients at zero lag are of interest, because changes in sea-level along the coast of Florida are negatively correlated with the FC transport; this is a decrease in sea-level at the Florida coast that coincides with an increase in the FC transport.
 The lagged correlation analysis reveals correlation coefficients observed for zero lag between the FCt and the SHAt at the Florida Straits that can be consistently traced across the North Atlantic along 27ºN (Figure 4b).
 Even though non-linear effects become more evident at 34ºN and 40ºN (Figure 4c,d), similar correlation patterns are also observed in these latitudes.
 The slanted pattern observed in the lagged correlation analysis indicates a potential first order linear connection between the FCt variability with the SHAt variability in the eastern side of the basin, even though non-linear processes play an important role in the dynamics of westward propagating signals in subtropical latitudes [Watanabe et al., 2016].
 Because phase speeds for individual wave crests can vary with longitude in subtropical regions [Polito and Liu, 2003], out-of-phase waves can interfere with the linear correlation between FCt and SHAt signals in the eastern North Atlantic.
-Still, correlation lags imply that signals formed ~4.5 years earlier on the eastern boundary may drive changes in the FC transport once they reach the western boundary.
+Still, correlation lags imply that signals formed ~4.5 years earlier on the eastern boundary may modulate the seasonality of the FC transport once they reach the western boundary.
 Similarly, at 34°N (40°N), negative correlations between the FCt and SHAt at the western boundary can also be traced to the eastern North Atlantic, implying lags of ~6.4 (~7.3) years.
 The negative correlation coefficients obtained for analysis along the east coast of the U.S. indicate that positive SHAt formed on the eastern North Atlantic are linked with a reduction in the FC flow once these signals reach the western boundary years later.